 Q: What did you enjoy most about writing the book?

 A: The events of 2011 changed me in ways that I am still am trying to understand, and writing down some of the stories from that time enabled me to think through them in deep ways.
 Rather than a series of events, those stories became a new source of meditations on the goodness of God and his presence with us.
 I realized how this could be helpful to other people.

 Q: What other writing projects are you working on?

-A: The Broken Leaf (Wipf and Stock, 2019) came out and pushed me in new directions.
+A: I was pushed in new directions when The Broken Leaf (Wipf and Stock, 2019) was published in 2019.
 COVID-19 came just a few months later, cancelling everything we had planned surrounding the Tokyo 2020 Summer Olympic and Paralympic Games.
-So I used the time of social distancing to continue writing.
-One of the stories in Aroma of Beauty was transformed into a children’s book Pippy the Piano and the Very Big Wave, which comes out October 12, 2020.
-I began writing another book called A Taste of Grace, gospel meditations on Japanese food, and a memoir of my journey into becoming a missionary artist while I meditate on the nature of missions itself.
+So I used this time of social distancing to continue writing.
+One of the stories in Aroma of Beauty was transformed into a children’s book Pippy the Piano and the Very Big Wave, which came out December 1, 2020.
+I can’t seem to stop writing!
+I have also finished writing another book called A Taste of Grace, gospel meditations through Japanese food, which will come out in Fall 2021, and am working on a memoir of my journey into becoming a missionary artist while I contemplate the nature of missions itself.

 #1 Christian Devotionals

 #1 Christianity (Japan)